madjin/awesome-vrchat/README.md

 - [Tree It](https://www.evolved-software.com/treeit/treeit) - Free 3D tree generator with adjustable LOD
 - [Blender-xatlas](https://github.com/s-ilent/blender-xatlas) - Rough add-on for Blender allowing you to use Xatlas to unwrap and pack your uvs
 - [Unity CC0 textures importer](https://github.com/zigurous/unity-cc0textures-importer) - Import textures directly from CC0Textures.com into Unity
+- [Dread Scripts](https://github.com/Dreadrith/DreadScripts) - Variety of Scripts and Tools for improving Unity workflow, usually focused on VRChat

 ---